 Without hesitation, the immense crowd quickly shuffled away under the harsh direction of the scheduling machine that ubiquitously updated all with a new report date and time.

 Blueblood leaned back on the throne and thought, my calculation of “kneeling worth” could not be successfully accomplished until I have possession of the Albino, the One for whom all would graciously kneel.

 Image description of Barret:

-Mr. Blueblood, another Elder Immortal is pictured here, he is rarely seen without his extensive entourage, perhaps this exclusive solo picture is available because he is comfortably at one of his financial institutions.
-On top of his golden walking stick is the peridot world of "Ep," a tiny mystical place filled with the Epi, creatures with strange appetites.
+Mr. Blueblood, an Elder Immortal is pictured here, he is rarely seen without his extensive entourage, perhaps this exclusive solo picture is available because he is comfortably at one of his financial institutions.
+On top of his golden walking stick is the peridot world of "Ep," a tiny mystical place filled with the Epi creatures with strange appetites.

-Visit and vote on the rest of the nine other characters.
+Visit and vote for the other nine characters.

 Visit Barret in my novel, Origins - Testament of the One.